anil614sagar/advanceddevjam/lab4.md

 * Change the expiry time on your Response Cache policy to 1s.
 This will allow us to make multiple requests for Part II of the lab without triggering a cached response from our Part I work.

 	![image alt text](images/lab-4/image_7.png)

+* Add a conditional flow Get an Employee with given UUID similar to lab 1.

 * Click Proxy Endpoints → default → Get an Employee with given UUID.